alexander-morris/uport-nodejs-example/README.md

 ## Setup (one-time)

 ### Linux/Debian/Ubuntu
 Ensure you have an updated version of nodejs and npm installed.
-Ubuntu repos often contain an old version, so it's recommend to use a more [up-to-date repo](https://launchpad.net/~chris-lea/+archive/node.js/).
+Ubuntu repos often contain an old version, so it's recommended to use a more [up-to-date repo](https://launchpad.net/~chris-lea/+archive/node.js/).

 If you already had nodejs installed and need it updated, make sure to `sudo apt-get update && sudo apt-get upgrade`.
 Otherwise a `sudo apt-get install nodejs npm` should be sufficient.